jerry0317/Measuring-k_B/README.md

     * *Note: `ard_code.ino` should always be uploaded to Arduino before running `main_ard.py`.*
   * `plot.py` - A simple script to plot an existing data set (with temperature information).
 Automatic saving of plot before exiting the program.
   * `plot2.py` - A simple script to plot an existing data set (with temperature information), with comparison of the data with and with out Van der Waals correction.
 Automatic saving of plot before exiting the program.
   * `plot3.py` - A simple script to generate a distance vs k_B plot with existing data sets.
 Automatic saving of plot before exiting the program.
+User may enter a offset of HC-SR04 data if necessary.
+  * `/temp_sensor_crosstest` - A tool to compare the data collect from multiple sensors: BMP280, BME680, MCP9808.

 ## Notes
 Currently our experiment works under the atmosphere environment.
 We plan to increase the accuracy of the measurements by implementing the following improvements in the near future: